 Sign In Forgot Password

-We are pleased to report that a Prayer for Canada that includes Land Acknowledgement has become an organic part of our Shabbat Ritual (minhag).
+We are pleased to report that a Prayer for Canada that includes Land Acknowledgment has become an organic part of our Shabbat Ritual (minhag).
 Its third paragraph states that:

 We acknowledge that the land on which Temple Israel gathers is situated on the unceded, unsurrendered Territory of the Anishinabe Algonquin Nation whose presence here reaches back to time immemorial.
 We are grateful to have the opportunity to freely worship on this territory, and we ask your blessings upon it, and upon us – and let us say: Amen.